Biblical Counseling Is Discipleship

 5. Biblical Counseling Is the Church’s Ordinary Calling—For All Believers

 Every believer who is discipled deeply can become, in time, someone who can disciple—and counsel—others well.
 This is not professionalized therapy, but Spirit-empowered care in the church.
-Pastors especially must embrace this calling, but this is for all believers with the indwelling Holy Spirit.

 6. Read The Pastor as Counselor by David Powlison